 Growth of Our Distribution Network

-- Established a client list of over 30 sites including shelters, food pantries and soup kitchens that receive our fresh fruit and vegetables.
+- Established a client list of nearly 40 sites including shelters, food pantries and soup kitchens that receive our fresh fruit and vegetables.

 - Developed relationships with several local farmers and wholesalers to source our produce.